Ziv-Vek/RPG-Project/Readme.txt

 ** Unity version: 2020.3.7f1

 ** Assets:
-This project uses 3rd party models and materials.
+This project uses 3rd party models, materials, textures and sound effects.
+Some VFX from 3rd party and some was originally made using the particle system.

 ** Code and architecture:
-For the development of this project, the following was used: Singleton design pattern, Unity events, the observer pattern, state pattern, decorator pattern, dependency inversion, interfaces, enums, hand-written saving module, and much more.
+For the development of this project, the following were used: Singleton design pattern, Unity events, the observer pattern, state pattern, decorator pattern, dependency inversion, interfaces, enums, hand-written saving module, and much more.